 Have you ever encountered a situation where your monitor shows up as “Generic PnP Monitor” instead of its actual name on Windows?
 Or, have you found a yellow exclamation mark next to the monitor name in the Device Manager or the Monitor tab from Advanced display settings?
 If yes, then this guide is for you.
 Here we will explain why the “Generic PnP Monitor” issue occurs and how you can fix it on your Windows 10 or Windows 11 PC.

-Why do I see Generic PnP Monitor?
+Why do I see Generic PnP Monitor on Windows 11/10?

 How to fix Generic PnP Monitor driver problem in Windows 10/11?

-- Scroll down the list and expand the Monitor category.
+- Scroll down the list and expand the “Monitor” category.

-- Right-click on the Generic PnP Monitor.
+- Right-click on the “Generic PnP Monitor.”

 - Once installed, restart your PC.

-The other way you can try is to uninstall the Generic PnP Monitor and restart your computer.
-You can do so following the steps above until step 3, and then select Uninstall driver after right-clicking Generic PnP Monitor.
+Alternatively, you can uninstall the “Generic PnP Monitor” and restart your computer.
+To do so, follow the above steps until step 3, right-click the problem monitor and then select “Uninstall driver”.
 Uninstalling the driver and rebooting your computer will allow Windows to re-detect and install the driver for your monitor.